-This course presents the fundamentals of dental materials used in restorative dentistry including laboratory techniques, procedures, advantages and disadvantages.
+This course presents the fundamentals of materials used in restorative dentistry including laboratory techniques and procedures.
 The properties of dental materials are covered such as restorative and esthetic materials, liners, bases, and bonding materials, cements, and impression materials.
-Labs will cover mixing techniques, applications and uses of different dental materials.
+Labs will cover applications and uses of dental materials.
+Prerequisite(s): DAS110